annikarrre/dataEng2025/README.md

 **Q5: How many of various medications should be supplied per period?**
 ![Demo_query_5.png](Screenshots/Demo_query_5.png)

+## How to run OpenMetaData

+First make sure that you have the user for OMD
+1. `docker exec -it data_warehouse-clickhouse-1 clickhouse-client -u default --password mysecret --multiquery --queries-file=/sql/08_openmetadata.sql`
+Then go to localhost:8585
+2. Log in to OMD
+3. Open Settings - Services - Databases - Add new Service - Clickhouse - Set configurations: openmetadata_user, openmetadata_password, clickhouse:8123, Test connection, Save
+4. Run the dag manually (since we did not manage to have it automatically)
+5. Open gold database
+6. Add descriptions
+7. For tests open from the left menu Data Quality and add new test case For running the DAG commands:
+8. docker compose exec ingestion airflow dags list
+9. docker compose exec ingestion airflow dags trigger TAG-ID

 **Project 3 - OpenMetaData descriptions & tests**
 ![openmetadata_tests.png](Screenshots/openmetadata_tests.png)